nellfallcard/test/README.md

 - I'd do good with new tenis shoes and a sundress.

-We probably shouldn't be this self confessing on a doc that will be online for everyone to read :/
+We probably shouldn't be this self confessing on a doc that will be online for everyone to read :/ At least you are not sending over the changes about the Pennywise guy x)